pwmckenna/react-native-activity-indicator-ios/README.md

 # Acknowledgements

 After using [@kylemathews](https://twitter.com/kylemathews)'s [spinkit](https://github.com/KyleAMathews/react-spinkit) library for loading icons, everything else felt unpolished.
 I wanted to use the native iOS activity indicator, but with all the polish I had grown accustomed to.
+Many thanks for the inspiration.